hedongyan/hedongyan.github.io/_pages/cv.md

 Education
 ======
-* M.S. in Beijing, Beijing Institute of Technology, 2021
+* Computer Science and Technology, M.S. in Beijing, Beijing Institute of Technology, 2018-2021
-* B.S. in Qingdao, Qingdao University, 2018
+* Internet of Things Engineering, B.S. in Qingdao, Qingdao University, 2014-2018

 Work experience
 ======